iRise-Team/damage_severity_classifier/README.md

 # damage_severity_classifier
 Our machine learning model to classify damage severity.
-You can find the machine learning steps to create the model in 'model' folder
+You can find the machine learning steps to create the model in 'model' folder. here are the deployed model that we use in the application:

 - Transfer learning model file(.h5, .hdf5) uploaded here: https://drive.google.com/file/d/1-4HKpyB04KWYPdCYR0tYVGcW4Yl_7ZxO/view?usp=sharing